hayyaan/FruitNinjaKinect/readme.txt

 The Kinect folder stores all the kinect related files.
 The compiled MEX files and the generated functions to make use of the Kinect sensor.

+If you have any issues, shoot me an email hayyaan@gmail.com

 � Kinect Matlab API from the internet.
 � Hayyaan Ahmad